-Pre & Post Workout Nutrition - Foods To Eat Before & After Exercise
+Pre and Post Workout Foods To Eat Before and After Exercise

 The first thing to figure out is when to eat.
 Before you workout your body needs ample time to digest what you've put in it.
 I wouldn't advise eating lasagna and taking up a spinning class shortly thereafter.
 Instead, a good rule of thumb is always to wait 1 hour prior to exercise.
 Post workout nutrition should be eaten NO LONGER than 1 hour after exercise.
 If you delay eating longer than an hour after your workout then your body begins to take those muscles you just worked so hard to get and deplete them by using them as energy for the rest of the day.

 Prior to hitting the gym, the best foods are in the form of carbohydrates.
 Yes, carbs are by no means bad for you when choosing the right ones.
-Fit friendly carbs are whole wheat pastas, breads, fruits, cereals, rice or energy bars.
+Fit friendly carbs are whole wheat pastas, whole wheat breads (Ezekiel bread by Food for Life is excellent), fruits, cereals, rice or energy bars.
 Speaking of energy bars, make sure to choose carefully since many of the bars are basically candy bars with nice wrappers that are loaded with sugar!
 While some people actually prefer to consume some sugar or caffeine before the gym for that added boost of energy, it can still give others the jitters or make them sick so stick to what your body can handle.
 If you desire a quick sugar fix, get it in naturally and choose a piece of fruit instead.

 So what do you actually eat?
 Stay away from anything fried and anything that is heavy in protein with no carbs.
 Some food suggestions prior to a workout include: